Drug Offences: Cultivate a Narcotic Plant

 In this article we explain the elements, defences & penalties of the offence of Cultivate a Drug of Dependence.

-The offence of Cultivate a Drug of Dependence is prosecuted under Drugs Poisons and Controlled Substances Act 1981 (Vic) (The Act).
+The offence of Cultivate a Drug of Dependence is an indictable offence and is prosecuted under Drugs Poisons and Controlled Substances Act 1981 (Vic) (The Act).

 To successfully prosecute an accused under any of these provisions, the following elements must be proved beyond reasonable doubt.

 Under Section 70 of The Act, 'cultivate' in relation to a narcotic plant includes: